Domestic and family violence

 Domestic and Family Violence Local Link

-Brisbane South PHN is rolling out Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.
+Brisbane South PHN has rolled out the Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.

 For practices in Redlands and Logan